-To the extent there is any factual dispute about whether the “lock box” of claim 7 is a technology-enabled lock box capable of storing a coordinated set of time dependent access codes that facilitate entry to a specific property by an invited visitor only during the pre-authorized period of time, as opposed to a conventional lock box that only responds to static, non-time-dependent codes, this Court must still reverse the district court’s decision.
+To the extent there is any factual dispute about whether the “lock box” of claim 7 is a technology-enabled lock box capable of recognizing a coordinated set of time dependent access codes that facilitate entry to a specific property by an invited visitor only during the pre-authorized period of time, as opposed to a conventional lock box that only responds to static, non-time-dependent codes, this Court must still reverse the district court’s decision.
 Such an analysis requires a weighing of competing claim constructions and cannot be made adverse to the patentee on a motion to dismiss.
 See MyMail, Ltd. v. ooVoo, LLC, IAC Search & Media, Inc., No. 2018-1758, 2019 WL 3850614, at *5 (Fed.
 Cir.
 Aug.
 16, 2019) (vacating the district court’s decision that the asserted claims were unpatentable under §101 and holding that “the district court’s failure to address the parties’ claim construction dispute is [an] error under Aatrix.”); Bascom Glob.
 Internet Servs., Inc. v.
 AT&T Mobility LLC , 827 F.3d 1341, 1352 (Fed.
 Cir.
 2016) (explaining that at the 12(b)(6) stage, claim terms “must be” “construed in favor of [the non-movant].); Content Extraction & Transmission LLC v.
 Wells Fargo Bank, Nat.
 Ass’n., 776 F.3d 1343, 1349 (Fed.
 Cir.
 2014) (analyzing the patent eligibility of claims “when construed in a manner most favorable to” patentee.)
 This issue was brought to the district court’s attention numerous times during briefing and oral argument, and yet the court refused to adopt Rently’s proposed construction, or to institute any necessary claim construction proceedings.

 Furthermore, Rently made this argument in its Opening Brief, and rather than addressing Rently’s arguments directly, Tenant Turner has simply stated that there is no legitimate claim construction dispute present because the claim language is allegedly “unambiguous” and Rently’s construction is therefore “[a]dvocative spin.”
 This is incorrect however, as explained thoroughly in Section II.A. and in Rently’s Opening Brief.
 The specification explicitly states that “the server 11 communicates with lockbox 15 to allow the visitor to enter during the specified time period and before the time of expiration.”
 Appx61, 8:5-7.
-Thus, even when used in the specification, the term “lock box” is defined as a technology-enabled lock box capable of coordinating with a server such that it can respond to unique time-specific entry codes.
+Thus, even when used in the specification, the term “lock box” is defined as a technology-enabled lock box capable of coordinating with a server such that it can recognize and respond to unique time-specific entry codes (“automated entry information”).
 This is not mere “advocative spin” – it is the patentee’s own words used in the patent itself.
 Tenant Turner does not have the luxury of simply wishing away the plain language of the specification or a plausible (and Rently contends, correct) claim construction of a claim term advocated by the patentee.

 Tenant Turner has failed to offer any support for its argument that claim construction is unnecessary.
 That Tenant Turner disagrees with Rently’s proposed construction is precisely why claim construction is required.
-Either there is a claim construction dispute (warranting reversal), or the claim must be construed as encompassing the technology enabled lock box (also warranting reversal).
+Either there is a claim construction dispute (warranting reversal), or the claim must be construed as encompassing a technology enabled lock box that can recognize automated entry information and thereby facilitate keyless entry by a visitor to a property during a specified period of time (also warranting reversal).
 Regardless of which position this Court takes on the issue, the district court’s decision to grant the motion to dismiss must be reversed.
 See MyMail, Ltd, 2019 WL 3850614 at *5.

 B. The ’590 Patent Claims Patent Eligible Subject Matter.